June 23, 2012

 Tango: Historical and Cultural Impacts

-Despite this, the tango fervor abroad rekindled the pride and passion of the Argentineans for their traditional dance.
-Milongas are reopened.
-Portenos return to the dance floor.
-Tango salons are packed again.
-Tango music, tango fashion and tango tourism flourish.
-Buenos Aires again becomes the Mecca of tango, where dancers from all over the world come to dance tango with the locals.
-But foreigners quickly discovered that the tango they learned at home is not the same tango danced in the milongas of Buenos Aires.
+Nevertheless, the renewed global interest in tango rekindled the pride of Argentinians for their traditional dance.
+Milongas reopened, porteños returned to the dance floor, tango clubs and bars once again thrived.
+Tango music, fashion, and tourism flourished.
+Buenos Aires reclaimed its place as the Mecca of tango, drawing dancers from around the world eager to experience the authentic style.
+But visitors quickly noticed a difference—the tango they had learned at home was not the tango danced in Buenos Aires.

 Here is an example of the tango danced in the milongas of Buenos Aires.